MattA9K/Django-REST-CRUD-Angular/README.md

-# Django REST CRUD
+# Django REST CRUD with AngularJS integration

+### Built To Run On:
+#### Python 3
+#### Django 1.10

-A simple Djangon REST app scaffold to be used as a starting point for new Django REST projects.
+A simple Djangon REST app with AngularJS integration.
+This is a starting point for a new app scaffold if you want to create an AngularJS web application with a Django-REST backend.

-### requires Python 3
+Django backend contains a sample CRUD model to work off of.